 If you are diabetic, you will have been told by your dentist that there is a direct correlation between diabetes and your oral health.
 The key link between diabetes and your oral health is high blood sugar.
 If you do not control your blood sugar levels, problems with your oral health are highly likely to develop.

 When your diabetes is out of your control, your white blood cells begin to weaken.
-Your white blood cells protect your mouth from harmful bacteria penetrating from the mouth.
+Your white blood cells protect your mouth from harmful bacteria penetrating the mouth.

 Therefore, pay particular attention to your diabetes if you are also peculiar about your smile.
 This doesn’t mean that those with diabetes cannot hold a strong and shiny smile.
 Of course, you can, simply by preserving a strong oral routine and managing your diabetes levels.

-The Five Oral Health Risks
+The Four Oral Health Risks

 Without diabetes control, you’re introducing four key risks to your oral health.
 When these risks progressively become worse, you will need dental emergency treatment, but you can prevent it from becoming worse by acting immediately.

 - Dry Mouth – Dry mouth occurs when your saliva production is low.
-Not controlling your diabetes decreases saliva flow, which can lead to other oral health complications such as bacteria build-up, cavities and tooth decay, conditions that progress in stages.
+Not controlling your diabetes decreases saliva flow, which can lead to other oral health complications such as bacteria build-up, cavities, and tooth decay, conditions that progress in stages.
 Saliva acts as a barrier from these conditions by keeping your mouth clean by washing away food debris and bacteria to keep your mouth clean.
 Read here to learn other tips to increase healthy bacteria inside your mouth.

 - Gingivitis and Periodontal Disease – Both Gingivitis and Periodontal Disease are individual stages of gum disease.
 This is an infection that damages the bone surrounding your teeth.
 When food debris is left on teeth, this hardens to form tartar owing to dental plaque.
-This causes gum irritation and your gums to introduce swelling and bleeding.
+This causes gum irritation and your gums introduce swelling and bleeding.
 Gum disease is more common with abnormal blood glucose levels.
 Therefore, controlling your diabetes is important to avoid this, alongside making sure you brush your teeth gently every time so it doesn’t irritate the gums

 - Loose Teeth – The consequence of damaged gums is your teeth becoming loose.
 This can impact your bite and is a sign that your bone is becoming weak.
 This may also mean that your mouth isn’t strong enough for cosmetic treatment.